sellout/method-combination-utilities/README.md

 ## Method Combinations

+### (NIL)

+The `NIL` method combination is a stripped-down version of the `STANDARD` method combination that _only_ allows primary methods.
+Taken from ISLISP after it was suggested by Pascal Costanza.

 ### (BASIC _operator_ &optional _identity-with-one-argument-p_ _order_)

 The intent of the `BASIC` method combination is to obviate the need for the short form of `DEFINE-METHOD-COMBINATION`.
 With this method combination, you have the same functionality but without having to define the method combination separately from where it's used.